 “When you love a pet so much, they become part of your family,” Patrick said.

 But in July 2016, while Patrick and Watson were on vacation in Paris, Sadie had multiple seizures and eventually was diagnosed with the glioma.

-When it came time for Patrick and Watson to decide how to treat their beloved pet, their perspective as both parents and researchers in the Texas A&M’s Department of Microbial Pathogenesis and Immunology shaped their treatment decision-Sadie would undergo brain surgery to remove the tumor, donate the tissue for analysis, and enroll in an innovative clinical trial being conducted at Texas A&M’s College of Veterinary Medicine & Biomedical Sciences (CVM).
+When it came time for Patrick and Watson to decide how to treat their beloved pet, their perspective as both parents and researchers in the Texas A&M’s Department of Microbial Pathogenesis and Immunology shaped their treatment decision-Sadie would undergo brain surgery to remove the tumor, donate the tissue for analysis, and enroll in an innovative clinical trial on gliomas being conducted at Texas A&M’s College of Veterinary Medicine & Biomedical Sciences (CVM).

 “Participating in science is essential to move these therapies forward for families,” Patrick said.
 “If our actual baby had a brain tumor-I can’t even fathom that.”

-The clinical trial, it turns out, will have implications not only on Sadie; the same brain tumors that affect dogs are found in humans, too.
+The glioma clinical trial, it turns out, will have implications not only on Sadie; the same brain tumors that affect dogs are found in humans, too.